Filipino artist advocate for Peace and Climate Justice.

 For those in the Philippines, I will cover the cost of shipping and send it over to your address.
 You can expect the artwork after New Year (latest February)

+Nityalila’s first love is music.
+She was nominated Best Performance by a New Female Recording Artist at the 2008 Awit Awards, a prestigious award-giving body, spearheaded by PARI (The Philippine Association of the Record Industry, Inc.), that gives recognition to Filipino performing artists and people behind the making of Filipino recorded music.
 In 2015, Nityalila was the recipient of MUKHA (in the field of music) awarded by Global City Innovative College (GCIC) to celebrate Philippine Culture where they select personalities who embody the passion to preserve local Filipino identity and nationalism in the fields of fashion, music, and the arts.

-Tayo Tayo was written and composed for Climate Walk in 2014, a 1,000 km journey on foot from Manila to Tacloban.
+Tayo Tayo was written and composed by Nityalila for Climate Walk in 2014, a one thousand kilometer journey on foot from Manila to Tacloban.
 The walk aimed to raise awareness and educate people on Climate Change and to commemorate the 1st anniversary of super typhoon Haiyan.
 A year later, Nityalila, together with Yeb Saño (former Chief Climate Negotiator of the Philippines), along with other climate advocates from all over the world embarked on a Pilgrimage from Rome to Paris (1,500 kms) to elevate the voices of the Filipino people and vulnerable communities.
 The Pilgrimage brought the message of interfaith groups to the UN Climate Summit in Paris, France.
 Tayo Tayo is a call to action for #ClimateRevolution.
 Tayo, tayo (Together, we stand!).